letrastudio/jekyll-i18n/README.markdown

 A few front matter defaults need to be configured (`*` glob patterns are helpful here).

 To match localized collections to each other, `collection_basename` is used.
-All `photos` collections across any locales should have `collection_basename` set to `photos`:
+All `photos` collections across any locales must have `collection_basename` set to `photos`:

 ```yaml
 defaults: